batocera-linux/batocera.linux/batocera-Changelog.md

 - Foot pedal for light guns on libretro cores, Duckstation, PCSX2 and MAME standalone
   - Bind key C for player 1; V for player 2; B for player 3; N for player 4
 - Nvidia cards using the latest production driver now has cuda hardware accelerated playback enabled for ffmpeg & mpv
+- Wireguard VPN tools to setup your PC for Wireguard VPN access.
+See the wiki here: https://wiki.batocera.org/vpn_client
 ### Fixed
 - RG552 Splash-screen rotation
 - RG552 Vibrator enabled